Mortgage warning: Surge in “ultra-long” home loans that run past state pension age even as rates are falling

 Sign up

-The figures have emerged from a Freedom of Information (FOI) request to the Bank of England, by Sir Steve Webb, a former pensions minister who is now a partner at pensions consultancy LCP.
+A Freedom of Information (FOI) request to the Bank of England, by Sir Steve Webb, a former pensions minister who is now a partner at pensions consultancy LCP, suggests the number of people who will still have a mortgage in retirement is set to remain high even with pricing dropping.

 Ultra-long mortgages

-In the last quarter of 2021, 88,933 new mortgages were taken out where the term ran past the homeowner’s state pension age.
+In the fourth quarter of 2021, 88,933 new mortgages were taken out where the term ran past the homeowner’s state pension age.
 This represented 31% of all mortgages.

 A year later, 113,916 ultra-long home loans were taken out, representing 38% of all mortgages.